-The Master of Interior Architecture (MIA) program provides an education in interior environments that elevates and reinvents the discipline of interior architecture by mining and re-imagining the range of our human experiences.
+The Master of Interior Architecture (MID) program provides an education in interior environments that elevates and reinvents the discipline of interior architecture by mining and re-imagining the range of our human experiences.
 In doing so, this graduate program cultivates scholars, academics and critics, while generating emergent and alternative approaches to the profession, specifically in the Southern California region.Apply Request Information Take a Tour

-The Interior Architecture graduate program at Woodbury School of Architecture explores new design frontiers and expands professional possibilities.
+The Interior Design graduate program at Woodbury School of Architecture explores new design frontiers and expands professional possibilities.
 Designers of interior environments craft spaces and design atmospheres for a wide range of situations: picturesque private spaces defined by physical boundaries, public spaces bound by landscapes and exterior vistas, spaces for community engagement, exhibition installations, and virtual spaces, both real and imagined.
 Customizable interdisciplinary possibilities provide rich territories for interior architecture students seeking to mine new frontiers and intersections: personalized curricula that can incorporate courses in gaming, film, animation, psychology, graphic design, fashion, curation and business, all expand the rich possibilities for exploration and innovation.

 Our internationally recognized and award-winning faculty work closely with students, teaching the skills required to push the limits of practice and explore disciplinary possibilities in both theoretical and professional arenas.
 Through individual attention, we foster close mentoring relationships between faculty, staff and students that extends to network opportunities after graduation.

-The MIA program provides students with a flexible and relevant curriculum.
+The MID program provides students with a flexible and relevant curriculum.
 This agile program allows students to actively participate in crafting their education, to inflect each course with their own critical approach, and to specialize in their own professional pursuits.

 Woodbury School of Architecture supports our students in building a strong foundation for professional practice while investigating the expanding boundaries of practice itself.
 Surrounded by major creative industries — to include film, animation, and gaming — and in a city of constant adaptive re-use, our students graduate well-positioned to engage with and transform practice.
 Visit our School of Architecture Career Services page for more information about our services.

 The Unmentionables Symposium is a biannual event highlighting critical issues concerning the constructed environment.
 It provides a forum for rarely mentioned ideas in spatial practice and theory.
-The inaugural symposium in April 2017, hosted by the Woodbury University Interior Architecture Department, featured compelling presentations and panel discussions that brought together a broad range of renowned designers and thinkers from literature, architecture, film, art, philosophy, and interior design.
+The inaugural symposium in April 2017, hosted by the Woodbury University Interior Design Department, featured compelling presentations and panel discussions that brought together a broad range of renowned designers and thinkers from literature, architecture, film, art, philosophy, and interior design.

 The Burbank facility takes full advantage of the university’s academic offerings, student support services, comprehensive library, and residential campus life.
 At the same time, it offers specialized facilities including a wood shop, a metal shop, a materials resource library, a digital fabrication lab, a lighting lab, computing facilities, a render farm, and 24-hour access to studios, including a 15,000-square foot studio building.